 - Only the first letter of the first word is capitalized

 - Have very limited punctuation

-As an inverse to that the emails that I don’t want to read (because they are just hard sales emails from giant companies) are long, use buzzwords, and are written in title case like this: “Upgrade To Next Generation Mobile App Analytics with Google Analytics.”
-Wow.
-Thank you Google for giving me a perfect example of what not to do right as I am writing this article.
-So convenient.
+Opposite of this are the emails that we don’t want to read because they are long, use buzzwords, and are written in title case like this: “Upgrade To Next Generation Mobile App Analytics with Google Analytics.”
+Gross.

 Avoid spam filters

-Generally a single use of a word like “free” won’t land you in a spam folder, but if you have two many words like that, they can add up and get your email penalized.
+Generally, a single use of a word like “free” won’t land you in a spam folder, but if you have two many similar words, they can add up and get your email penalized.

-MailChimp also tells us that words like Help, Percent off, and Reminder will not land you in a spam filter (by themselves), but tend to decrease open rates.
+Other words, such as Help, Percent off, and Reminder will not land you in a spam filter (by themselves), but tend to decrease open rates overall.

-A lot of marketers recommend using numbers in your subject lines like this: “6 tips to…” Just fill in the blank.
+A lot of marketers recommend using numbers in your subject lines like this: “6 tips to…” Fill in the blank.
 So many people use this technique that is strongly associated with marketing and sales copy.
-Have you ever written a useful email to a friend or coworker that used that format?
-Probably not.
+Is this something that you'd send to a friend?
+Maybe not.

 Take care when creating tips or lists within your subject lines, and keep that overall feeling friendly and personal!